 That being said, a robo-advisor will not be able to improvise.
 If you have a unique situation that does not come up during the initial question phase, it will not be considered.
 A robo-advisor would not be able to probe for more information if it sensed you had more to say in regards to a question.

 One way to remedy this is to check back on your portfolio often, and reevaluate your situation as it changes.
 Still, that is something that should be done regardless of whether you use a robo advisor or a financial planner.

-For those investors seeking a more personalized touch, there are robo-advisors with access to financial advisors.
+For those investors seeking a more personalized touch, the robo-advisors with access to financial advisors are a good alternative.
 These robo-advisors have human advisors interwoven within their platforms:

 Additionally, many traditional financial advisors are lowering their fees and adding digital investment advisor platforms to their suite of services.

 The final tally of pros and cons of robo advice for personalized investment services is mixed.
 Some robo-advisors have online customer service reps without any investment or financially advisory background.
 Other robo-advisors offer automated digital investment advice and human advisors.
 Finally, many human financial advisors are adding in robo-advisors.

 Personal Treatment from a Robo-Advisor